 4. Bats

-Bats are not often thought of as animals that eat flowers, but they actually consume them occasionally!
-They are drawn to flowers that are vibrant, fragrant, and full of nectar.
-They might look a little scary, but these creatures are gentle and actually help mildly with pollination.
+Bats sometimes eat flowers, drawn to ones that are brightly colored, fragrant, and full of nectar.
+They might look a bit scary, but these gentle creatures actually help with pollination.

 5. Beetles